-Our French Alps itinerary offers two walks each day and requires a reasonable level of fitness, the walks will include some steep sections.
+Our French Alps itinerary offers walks each day and requires a reasonable level of fitness, the walks will include some steep sections.
 Walkers should be comfortable with a degree of exertion and challenge.
 Alternative, independent walks can be recommended for those who would like a more relaxing day; route guidance and maps provided.

 A packed lunch on walk days includes a filled baguette, chocolate bar, fruit, crisps and a drink.

-Below is a sample French Alps itinerary of walks.
+Below is a SAMPLE French Alps itinerary of walks.

 Day 1 – Arrival Day